Cypress Spurge

 About This Species

-Cypress spurge was grown as an ornamental but has since escaped into the wild.
+Cypress spurge (Graveyard weed) was introduced to North America from Europe as an ornamental plant but has since escaped.
 It prefers sun but tolerates shade as well.
 It can be found growing in open, disturbed sites like meadows, pastures, and roadsides.
 It grows quickly and aggressively, releasing chemicals from its roots which stop other plants growing near it.
 This helps it crowd out native species.
+Cypress surge is designated as a Management species by the BC Provincial Priority Invasive Species List.

 How to Identify